Hezbollah: Political activities

 Hezbollah along with Amal is one of two major political parties in Lebanon that represent Shiite Muslims.
-Unlike Amal, whose support is predominantly in Lebanon's south, Hezbollah maintains broad-based support in all three areas of Lebanon with a majority Shia Muslim population: in the south, in Beirut and its surrounding area, and in the northern Beqaa valley and Hirmil region.
+Unlike Amal, whose support is predominantly in Lebanon's south, Hezbollah maintains broad-based support in all three areas of Lebanon with a majority Shia Muslim population: in the south, in Beirut and its surrounding area, and in the northern Beqaa Valley and Hermel region.

 Hezbollah holds 14 of the 128 seats in the Parliament of Lebanon and is a member of the Resistance and Development Bloc.
 According to Daniel L. Byman, it is "the most powerful single political movement in Lebanon".
-Hezbollah, along with the Amal Movement, represents most of Lebanese Shi'a.
+Hezbollah, along with the Amal Movement, represents most of the Lebanese Shiite community.
 Unlike Amal, Hezbollah has not disarmed.
 Hezbollah participates in the Parliament of Lebanon.

 Political alliances

 Hezbollah has been one of the main parties of the March 8 Alliance since March 2005.
 Although Hezbollah had joined the new government in 2005, it remained staunchly opposed to the March 14 Alliance.
 On 1 December 2006, these groups began a series of political protests and sit-ins in opposition to the government of Prime Minister Fouad Siniora.

-In 2006, Michel Aoun and Hassan Nasrallah met in Mar Mikhayel Church, Chiyah, and signed a memorandum of understanding between Free Patriotic Movement and Hezbollah organizing their relation and discussing Hezbollah's disarmament with some conditions.
+In 2006, Michel Aoun and Hassan Nasrallah met in Mar Mikhayel Church, Chiyah, and signed a memorandum of understanding between Free Patriotic Movement and Hezbollah organising their relation and discussing Hezbollah's disarmament with some conditions.
 The agreement also discussed the importance of having normal diplomatic relations with Syria and the request for information about the Lebanese political prisoners in Syria and the return of all political prisoners and diaspora in Israel.
 After this event, Aoun and his party became part of the March 8 Alliance.

-On 7 May 2008, Lebanon's 17-month-long political crisis spiraled out of control.
+On 7 May 2008, Lebanon's 17-month-long political crisis spiralled out of control.
 The fighting was sparked by a government move to shut down Hezbollah's telecommunication network and remove Beirut Airport's security chief over alleged ties to Hezbollah.
-Hezbollah leader Hassan Nasrallah said the government's decision to declare the group's military telecommunications network illegal was a "declaration of war" on the organization, and demanded that the government revoke it.
+Hezbollah leader Hassan Nasrallah said the government's decision to declare the group's military telecommunications network illegal was a "declaration of war" on the organisation, and demanded that the government revoke it.

-Hezbollah-led opposition fighters seized control of several West Beirut neighborhoods from Future Movement militiamen loyal to the backed government, in street battles that left 11 dead and 30 wounded.
+Hezbollah-led opposition fighters seized control of several West Beirut neighbourhoods from Future Movement militiamen loyal to the backed government, in street battles that left 11 dead and 30 wounded.
 The opposition-seized areas were then handed over to the Lebanese Army.
 The army also pledged to resolve the dispute and has reversed the decisions of the government by letting Hezbollah preserve its telecoms network and re-instating the airport's security chief.